Renovation and expansion

 South Mall campus of the Smithsonian Institution includes the museums and gardens along Independence Avenue SW, from 7th to 12th streets, on the south side of the National Mall.

-Renovation work will include improvement and expansion of the educational facilities and visitor services, and creation of accessible entrances and connections between the museums and gardens.
+Renovation work will include the improvement and expansion of the educational facilities and visitor services and the creation of accessible entrances and connections between the museums and gardens.
 Also, the ageing infrastructure system of the buildings will be upgraded with new energy-efficient systems.

-The proposed master plan covers revitalisation of the iconic Smithsonian Castle and construction of new mall-facing entrances to the National Museum of African Art and Arthur M Sackler Gallery.
-It will also provide improved access from the Freer Gallery of Art to the Hirshhorn museum and sculpture garden.
+The proposed master plan covers the revitalisation of the iconic Smithsonian Castle and the construction of new mall-facing entrances to the National Museum of African Art and Arthur M Sackler Gallery.
+It will also provide improved access from the Freer Gallery of Art to the Hirshhorn Museum and sculpture garden.